 It must be understood that these situations will not be the "rule" for when site security is required.
 Any construction or demolition site may have site security requirements, and applicants are urged to contact Building Standards for more information if the level of site security required is in question.

-To file a complaint regarding work without a permit or if you are within a space where you notice an unsafe building condition please call the Safety and Property Maintenance Line at 306-975-2828.
+To file a complaint regarding work without a permit or if you are within a space where you notice an unsafe building condition please call the Building and Planning General Line at 306-975-2645.